baisihai/cmd-commands/README.md

 Welcome to the Command Prompt (CMD) Commands reference!
 CMD is a powerful command-line interface (CLI) for interacting with the Windows operating system.

-This guide lists the CMD commands.
+This reference lists the CMD commands.
 Where available, the individual CMD files will provide examples of usage for your reference.
 Enjoy!

 ## Commands